sidgod/scala-musing/README.md

 println("c2d.value = "+c2d.value+", inverse = "+c2d.inverse)

 If a val is lazy, make sure all uses of the val are also lazy!

+With actors we usually use case class or case object.

+Use react normally, use receive only when we want to return some output from actor.